osbuild/guides/cloud-dot-redhat/src/prod/image-builder-api.md

 ## OAuth2 Token

-Following the [instructions](https://access.redhat.com/articles/3626371), obtain an OAuth2 access token, fom now on referred to as `$token`.
+Following the [instructions](https://access.redhat.com/articles/3626371), obtain an OAuth2 access token, from now on referred to as `$token`.

 ## Testing access